 Cookies and cake might be more popular among American desserts, but we think these rich, luxurious treats deserve a bit more love and attention.
-Whether you bake your brownies from scratch, buy a boxed brownie mix, or order gourmet brownies online from a place like Fairytale Brownies, who doesn't love a delicious, decadent taste of chocolate goodness?
+Whether you make your brownies from scratch, buy a boxed brownie mix, or order gourmet brownie delivery from a place like Fairytale Brownies, who doesn’t love a delicious, decadent taste of chocolate goodness?

 Brownies are a staple of home-baked goods that any kitchen worth its salt has attempted at least once!
 But how much have you thought about where these irresistible chocolate squares came from?
 Or why the texture of your brownies ends up fudgy sometimes, cake-like other times?

 And so we bring you… fun facts about brownies!

 1. No one really knows where brownies first came from.

 There are three theories about the invention of brownies:

 - A chef accidentally added melted chocolate into biscuit dough.

 - A cook forgot to add flour to the batter while baking cake.

 - The most popular theory: A housewife did not have baking powder and improvised with this new treat.
 According to the story, she was baking for guests and decided to serve these “flattened” cakes to them.